 According to the National Headache Foundation, headaches are divided into two basic categories: primary/benign (tension-type, migraine, cluster) and secondary (organically caused).
 All headaches fall into one of these two categories depending on their causes and symptoms.

-It’s not uncommon for an individual to suffer from more than one type of headache.
-According to Dr. Seymour Diamond, Executive Chairman of the National Headache Foundation, people with mixed headache problems — such as migraine with tension-type headache — are not unusual.
+It’s not uncommon for an individual to experience more than one type of headache.
+According to the late Dr. Seymour Diamond, Founder of the National Headache Foundation, people with mixed headache problems — such as migraine with tension-type headache — are not unusual.

 When seeking treatment for your headache, start with your primary care physician.
 Discuss his or her experience and approach to headaches, including methods of classification, diagnosis, and treatment.
 Your doctor may decide to recommend you to a headache specialist, depending upon your symptoms or other physical conditions (diabetes, allergies, etc.) that require a more comprehensive and inclusive approach to your headache.
 To find headache specialist in your state, use our Physician Finder.